tletz24/Block-Rx/healthwallet-blockchain/healthwallet-fabric/README.md

 This section will build a Hyperledger Fabric blockchain network using Amazon Managed Blockchain.
 A combination of AWS CloudFormation, the AWS Console and the AWS CLI will be used.
 The process to create the network is as follows:

 * Provision an AWS Cloud9 instance.
 We will use the Linux terminal that Cloud9 provides
-* From Cloud9, run an AWS CloudFormation template to create a Fabric network and provision a peer node in Amazon Managed Blockchain
-* From Cloud9, run an AWS CloudFormation template to provision a VPC and a Fabric client node.
-You will use the Fabric client node to administer the Fabric network
+* From Cloud9, run an AWS CloudFormation template to create a Fabric network and provision a peer node in Amazon Managed Blockchain will use the Fabric client node to administer the Fabric network
 * From the Fabric client node, create a Fabric channel, install and instantiate chaincode, and query and invoke transactions on the Fabric network